jakekidd/breadcoin/README.md

 - **`bake(numLoaves)`**: This function allows a user to mint an exact number of tokens.
 The user must send enough ETH to cover the cost, which is calculated based on the current price and quantity.
 Any excess ETH sent is automatically refunded.
 - **`bakeMax()`**: For convenience, a user can call this function and send an arbitrary amount of ETH.
 The contract will calculate the maximum number of loaves they can afford, mint them, and refund any remaining dust.
 I don't recommend you do this.

+**Important**: The bakery is closed on Sundays.
+Even bread needs to rest.
+Minting functions will revert on Sundays with a helpful message to come back Monday for fresh loaves.

 ### Key Functions